Our Cruise in Confidence Guarantee Read More

-Croatia’s capital and largest city, Zagreb, is located in the north-western part of the country.
-Today, the city is a cosmopolitan haven today, with independent bars, cafes and universities lining the streets, but go back almost 2,000 years and the city was a medieval landscape.
-Towers, palaces and detailed churches stood tall.
+Croatia’s capital and largest city, Zagreb, is located in the northwestern part of the country.
+Today, the city is a cosmopolitan haven, with independent bars, cafes, and universities lining the streets, but go back almost 2,000 years and the city was a medieval landscape.
+Towers, palaces, and detailed churches stood tall.

-There are also many destinations, cities and national parks to consider visiting during your trip to Croatia.
-Cities like Zagreb, Zadar, Split and Dubrovnik are all larger destinations that offer sight-seeing experiences centered around literature, history, science and art.
+There are also many destinations, cities, and national parks to consider visiting during your trip to Croatia.
+Cities like Zagreb, Split, and Dubrovnik are all larger destinations that offer sightseeing experiences centered around literature, history, science, and art.
 These cities are the epitome of old versus new.
-We have included six of Croatia’s best places to visit – a blend of cities, national parks and up-and-coming cosmopolitan wonders.
+We have included six of Croatia’s best places to visit – a blend of cities, national parks, and up-and-coming cosmopolitan wonders.

 Plitvice National Park

-Croatia is lucky to border the glistening waters of the Adriatic Sea and, with many archipelagos accessible from the main land (via boat or cruise), it makes Croatia one of the best European destinations on the water.
-Some most-loved islands include Vis, Brac, Rab, Losinj, Solta and Sipan, among many others.
+Hvar is regarded as one of the most beautiful island destinations in Croatia.
+Out on the water, the harbor is full of expensive mega-yachts, A-list celebrity sightings, and hidden caves.
+On land, the landscapes vary from lavender fields, vibrant vineyards, old historical towns, and vast countryside.
+Croatia is lucky to border the glistening waters of the Adriatic Sea and, with many archipelagos accessible from the mainland (via boat or cruise), it makes Croatia one of the best European destinations on the water.
+Some most-loved islands include Vis, Brac, Rab, Losinj, Solta, and Sipan, among many others.